hashicorp/terraform-provider-google/website/docs/r/project_access_approval_settings.html.markdown

 * `enrolled_ancestor` -
   If the field is true, that indicates that at least one service is enrolled for Access Approval in one or more ancestors of the Project.

+* `ancestor_has_active_key_version` -
+  If the field is true, that indicates that an ancestor of this Project has set active_key_version.

+* `invalid_key_version` -
+  If the field is true, that indicates that there is some configuration issue with the active_key_version configured on this Project (e.g. it doesn't exist or the Access Approval service account doesn't have the correct permissions on it, etc.) This key version is not necessarily the effective key version at this level, as key versions are inherited top-down.

 ## Timeouts